citusdata/citus_docs/admin_guide/cluster_management.rst

 When Citus nodes communicate with one another they consult a GUC for connection parameters and, in the Enterprise Edition of Citus, a table with connection credentials.
 This gives the database administrator flexibility to adjust parameters for security and efficiency.

-To set non-sensitive libpq connection parameters used for all node connections, use the ``citus.node_conninfo`` GUC:
+To set non-sensitive libpq connection parameters to be used for all node connections, update the ``citus.node_conninfo`` GUC:

 .. code-block:: postgresql

-  -- Key=value pairs separated by spaces.
+  -- key=value pairs separated by spaces.
   -- For example, ssl options:

   ALTER DATABASE foo
   SET citus.node_conninfo =
     'sslrootcert=/path/to/citus.crt sslmode=verify-full';

-There is a whitelist of parameters that the GUC accepts, see the :ref:`node_conninfo <node_conninfo>` reference for details.
+There is a whitelist of parameters that the GUC accepts.
+See the :ref:`node_conninfo <node_conninfo>` reference for details.

-Citus Enterprise Edition includes an extra table you can use to set sensitive connection credentials.
+Citus Enterprise Edition includes an extra table used to set sensitive connection credentials.
 This is fully configurable per host/user.
-It's easier than managing ``.pgpass`` files through the cluster, and allows cert-based authentication as well.
+It's easier than managing ``.pgpass`` files through the cluster and additionally supports certificate authentication.

 .. code-block:: postgresql

+  -- only superusers can access this table

   INSERT INTO pg_dist_authinfo
     (nodeid, rolename, authinfo)
   VALUES
     (123, 'jdoe', 'password=abc123');

-With that row inserted, any node which wants to connect to node 123 with role jdoe will use the connection parameter specified.
+After this INSERT, any query needing to connect to node 123 as the user jdoe will use the supplied password.
 The documentation for :ref:`pg_dist_authinfo <pg_dist_authinfo>` has more info.

 .. _worker_security: